madhuriagrawal/carta-work-tests/test_05/README.md

 * Condition resource(s)

 ## Part 2:  VIS Score Time-Series
-The output for 2) should look like a plot with time on the X-axis, and VIS score on the Y-axis.
-Significant points in time should be clearly indicated.
-This plot should start at hospital admit and end at hospital discharge.
-Also save the raw data as a .csv file with the columns:  timestamp, vis_score
+The output for 2) should look like a step-function plot with time on the X-axis, and VIS score on the Y-axis.
+Refer to the below educational note on how medication infusion data is recorded.
+Significant and clinically relevant time points/periods should be clearly indicated on the plot.
+This plot should start at the patient's admission to the hospital, and end at hospital discharge.

+Additionally, save the raw plotted data as a .csv file with the columns:  timestamp, vis_score

 * results/VIS_timeseries.png
 * results/VIS_timeseries.csv